wzyjohnny/learngit/readme.txt

-git is a free software system to version control.
+git is a free software system for version control. git is cool!